ds5110/ohdsi-fall24/README.md

 ## Step 1: Create intermediate tables

 We will create various intermediate tables in your own schema.
-This is done because directly using tables in 'omop_cdm_53_pmtx_202203' schema, which is the original data, everytime an analysis is performed is extremely slow, since the number of data points in those tables are in a scale of billion.
-We will use the stroke cohort definition created by Casey Tilton as an index table to filter out any relevant tables from the omop schema and write them into your work schema.
-As a result, you will be working on tables that are in a scale of million in maximum.
-Run following command on your Anaconda PowerShell Prompt.
+This is done because directly using tables in 'omop_cdm_53_pmtx_202203' schema, which is the original data, every time an analysis is performed is extremely slow, since the number of data points in those tables are on a scale of billions.
+We will use the stroke cohort definition created by Casey Tilton as an index table to filter out any relevant (stroke diagnosis) person_IDs from the omop schema into a table written into your work schema.
+As a result, you will be working on tables that are on a maximum size of a million data points in maximum.
+Run the following command on your Anaconda PowerShell Prompt.
 Make sure you are at your directory which cloned this repo:

 ```
- make reate_tables
+ make create_tables
 ```

 This command is going to run 11 .py files in a correct order.
 Each of the .py files correspond to each intermediate table that is created.
 Notice that some of the intermediate tables will require other intermediate tables to be created first, so the order of running these .py files is very important.
 Now open DBeaver, and check your work space.
 You must have following tables in your schema now: